Rookie QB progress reports: How the 13 drafted look so far

 Round 7, No. 249 overall

 Woodside is firmly entrenched as the No. 3 quarterback for the moment, and that was clear during the second week of OTAs.
 During the practice open to the media, Woodside did not throw a pass, as all the reps went to Andy Dalton and No. 2 quarterback Matt Barkley.
-Woodside did get a scout team rep at safety. -- Katherine Terrell
+Woodside did get a scout-team rep at safety. -- Katherine Terrell